rebelsky/csc207c/_mps/blockchains.md

 3. The hash of the previous node's block in the list if it exists.
 4. The discovered nonce value.

-Note that when you mine the first block, there will be no previous hash, so you can skip adding such a value to the `MessageDigest` object.
+Note that when you mine the initial block, there will be no previous hash, so you can skip adding such a value to the `MessageDigest` object.

 The value of the resulting hash may be different depending on the order in which you hash values.
 For consistency's sake with our testing suite, **ensure that you update the `MessageDigest`** object in the order specified above.
 For the first block, you should not hash anything for the previous hash value (step 3).

+There are a variety of ways to search for nonces.

+* You could search all longs in increasing order starting at zero.
+* You could randomly choose longs.
+* You could choose some other way to sequence through the values (e.g., first looking at all multiples of 10, then one more than all multiples of 10, then two more than all multiples of 10).

-Furthermore, you should also search the space of nonces by searching all possible longs in increasing order starting at zero.
+For this assignment, you should search the longs in increasing order starting at zero.

 ### The BlockChain class

 Use `Block` to implement a `BlockChain` class which is a singly-linked structure with a `first` and `last` pointer (*i.e.*, pointers to the first and last elements in the structure, much like in a queue).
 You should use nodes as in the standard style of linked structure implementations in Java.  `BlockChain` should contain the following methods:

+`BlockChain()`
-* `BlockChain(int initial)`: creates a `BlockChain` that possess a single block the starts with the given initial amount.
+  : Create a `BlockChain` that possess a single block with empty source, target, and amount.
 Note that to create this block, the `prevHash` field should be ignored when calculating the block's own nonce and hash.

-* `Block mine(int amount)`: mines a new candidate block to be added to the end of the chain.
-The returned `Block` should be valid to add onto this chain.
+`Block mine(String source, String target, int amount)` : Mine a new candidate block to be added to the end of the chain.
+The returned `Block` should be valid to add onto this block chain.
+(That is, not only should the nonce be correct, but the transfer should be valid.)

+`int getSize()`
-* `int getSize()`: returns the size of the blockchain.
+  : Return the size of the blockchain.
 Note that number of the blocks provides a convenient method for quickly determining the size of the chain.

+`void append(Block blk)`
-* `void append(Block blk)`: adds this block to the list, throwing an `IllegalArgumentException` if this block cannot be added to the chain (because it has an invalid hash, because its hash is inappropriate for the contents, or because the previous hash is incorrect).
+  : Add a block to the list, throwing an `IllegalArgumentException` if this block cannot be added to the chain (because it has an invalid hash, because its hash is inappropriate for the contents, or because the previous hash is incorrect).
+Note that `append` does not check whether or not the data in the block are valid.

+`boolean removeLast()`
-* `boolean removeLast()`: removes the last block from the chain, returning `true`.
+  : Remove the last block from the chain, returning `true`.
 If the chain only contains a single block, then `removeLast` does nothing and returns `false`.

+`Hash getHash()`
-* `Hash getHash()`: returns the hash of the last block in the chain.
+  : Return the hash of the last block in the chain.

+`boolean isValid()`
-* `boolean isValidBlockChain()`: walks the blockchain and ensures that its blocks are consistent (the balances are legal) and valid (as in append).
+  : Walks he blockchain and ensure that its blocks are consistent (the balances are legal) and valid (as described in `append`).

-* `void printBalances(PrintWriter pen)`: prints Alexis's and Blake's respective balances in the form `Alexis: <amt>, Blake: <amt>` on a single line, *e.g.*, `Alexis: 300, Blake: 0`.
+`String[] users()`
+  : Return an array of all the people who have participated in the system.
+(This array can be in any order.)

+`int balance(String user)`
+  : Find one person's balance.
+Returns 0 if they haven't used the system.

+`String toString()`
-* `String toString()`: returns a string representation of the `BlockChain` which is simply the string representation of each of its blocks, earliest to latest, one per line.
+  : Return a string representation of the `BlockChain` which is simply the string representation of each of its blocks, earliest to latest, one per line.

 Note that our `Block` class only generates hashes from its arguments, so we know by construction that the hash of a block is consistent with its data and that it is valid.
-However `isValidBlockChain` must still ensure that the blocks of the chain represents a valid series of transactions by traversing the chain.
+However `isValid` must still ensure that the blocks of the chain represents a valid series of transactions by traversing the chain.

-### A BlockChainDriver class
+### A BlockChainUI class

+_To be written!_

-Finally we'll create a program, `BlockChainDriver`, which allows us to interact with our `BlockChain`.  `BlockChainDriver` should contain the `main` method of your program.
-Your program should take a single command-line argument that is the initial non-negative dollar amount that Alexis starts with.
-It then allows the user to interactively manipulate the blockchain and mine for additional blocks through a text-driven interface.
-The program creates a blockchain with the initial dollar amount and then repeatedly:
+Finally we'll create a program, `BlockChainUI`, which allows us to interact with our `BlockChain`.  `BlockChainUI` should contain the `main` method of your program.
+Your program should permit the user to interactively manipulate the blockchain and mine for additional blocks through a text-driven interface.
+The program repeatedly:

 1. Prints out the contents of the blockchain.
 2. Reads in a command from the user.